 R: Harold Chambers; Gary Slater; Ron smith; William Burson; Onofre Castells; Tom Rebbin; Jim Younghans; Norm Kulujian; Al McFarland; Dave Brown(class of '61-- who taught an Intro to Aerospace class when he was a senior)

 Adam Thurn, BS ASE '10, recentely was recognized in his role with the Navy Research Labs after he invented a cubesat release mechanism.
-Click here for the story on Adam Thurn
+Story about Adam Thurn

 John McCullough, BS ASE 1989, Named NASA's New Chief Flight Director